MasterChef Australia: Where are the past winners now?

 He also wrote a cookbook, Dig In! filled to the brim with recipes for those who want to make a delicious dish with minimal effort.

-Today he is a chief research and development officer at Vitrafy Life Sciences, which he co-founded while studying life science at Harvard University.
+Today, he is the Chief Research and Development Officer at Vitrafy Life Sciences, which he co-founded while studying life science at Harvard University.

 Billie McKay